-How do you get rid of ants naturally?
+How do you get rid of ants using green products?

 You’ve just cleaned up the kitchen, placed the apple you’re eating and a can of soda on the countertop, started the dishwasher, then your phone rings.
 You answer and spend a few minutes talking to your sister.
 Looking out the window at the spring morning as you talk, you prop yourself up with your free hand on the countertop.
 Then you feel them… hundreds of ants trailing in from the window, down the wall, across the counter, and around your hand to get at your snack.
 Hordes of them race to engulf your apple and the rest are climbing up your soda can to get at all the sugary goodness.
 Repulsed, you shake several off of you as a chill runs down your spine; you open the cabinet under the sink and fumble around for the ant spray.
 The container is empty.
 You look back at the ant invasion on the countertop.

 We’ve all been there.
 They’re relatively harmless, but what a bunch of pests!
 How to get rid of ants on the kitchen counter and in all the other places they hide and roam?
 Invading ants can contaminate stored food, damage plants, and even damage property.

 When spring abounds and temperatures outside rise, added moisture in the air after a long winter cooped up underground encourages hungry ants to create new colonies.
 This means ants are constantly on the lookout for food and water sources, and kitchens are the perfect target.
 You need some potent ant killer!

 Your first impulse might be to spray the ants you see with insecticide or a household cleaner so you can wipe them up but make no mistake.
 If you eliminate only the visible ants, they will be back, and perhaps in greater numbers.

 You have taken matters into your own hands, but you want to take a more earth-friendly approach with a more green ant killer.

 A Simple Indoor and Outdoor Inspection